 As promised, I’m sharing photos of another passport I received from my generous friend Marco.
 But this passport is not just a copy – it’s the real thing!

-When E. A. Berckmans de Meert was 25 in 1843, he was “1 aune, 7 palmes, and 4 pouces” tall.
-With light brown hair and eyebrows, blue eyes, and a petite nose, he fit the national stereotype of a Dutchman.
+When E. A. Berckmans de Meert was 25 in 1843, he was “1 aune, seven palmes, and four pouces” tall.
+With light brown hair and eyebrows, blue eyes, and a small nose, he fit the national stereotype of a Dutchman.
 As an officer of the communal guard of the Hague, he traveled a lot, as his passport attests to.

-I’m thrilled by the varied stamps – from inked ones to wax seals to embossed stamps.
+I’m thrilled by the different stamps – from inked ones to wax seals to embossed stamps.

 The signatures are fabulous!
 Check these out.